A longer read than usual.

 I mentioned this book in a piece only two days ago about Tony Abbott’s cynical acknowledgement of the term ‘invasion’ when talking about the European colonisation of Australia.
-At that stage, I had only read the first couple of chapters, and now that I have finished it I can do nothing but criticise our society’s general disregard and, in some cases, contempt for out Indigenous population.
+At that stage, I had only read the first couple of chapters, and now that I have finished it I can do nothing but criticise our society’s general disregard and, in some cases, contempt for our Indigenous population.
 This is evident not only in our government’s outright opposition to Indigenous interests, but in our representation of them in our news, entertainment, and academic media, as well as (most strikingly) our education system.

 As I stated previously, my own knowledge of Aboriginal history and culture was limited to what I had learned during a short camp in grade 5, and high school.
-A souvenir boomerang I still own is the extent of the camp’s value, with vague stories of the natives chasing animals across what imagined to be vast wildernesses – as most of inland Australia is today.
+A souvenir boomerang I still own is the extent of the camp’s value, with vague stories of the natives chasing animals across what us children imagined to be vast wildernesses – as most of inland Australia is today.
 In high school, we picked up Australian history with the ‘discovery’ of Australia by Captain Cook, who, despite seeing the natives, declared the land he saw ‘terra nullius’.
 Even if you take the view that Australia remained ‘undiscovered’, Cook was by no means the first; Gavin Menzies’ book 1421 (that I also have but have not read yet) says that China may have had contact with the Indigenous peoples of what is now the Northern Territory, and it was possible trade was ever so briefly carried out between them.

 No, Cook discovered Australia for the British, but has no other claim.
 From then until now, Australian history seemed to only concern the colonists and, with the outbreak of World War I, saw Australia as a Federation still bound to the British Empire.
 The Indigenous received little mention in the modern history of our nation, and nothing of their history and practices before the explorers and settlers arrived was discussed in the classroom.
 As students, we were taught to understand we had wronged the Aboriginal peoples greatly, but were given almost no context for this and simply accepted the hunter-gatherer image that was portrayed.
 It was an incredibly skewed and partial view of the truth.